tunefull/tunefull.github.io/docs/endpoints.md

 * Description

-Returns all `Clips`, controlled by parameters.
+Returns lists of `Clips`, controlled by parameters.

 * Path parameters